Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 Notice that the routepoints now have kept their labels, as opposed to their anonymuous behaviour when QMapShack derives routepoints from waypoints.

-As soon as you edit the route, e.g. by moving points, you get a warning
+As soon as you call "Edit Route", e.g. to move points, you get a warning

 ![edit-warning.png](https://bitbucket.org/repo/L5qerE/images/2327772757-edit-warning.png)

-The edited route points now have lost their description.
+If you continue, the edited route points now have lost their description.

 This property is consistenlty transferred to the mobile GPS device.